aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 1.1 Background

-This project aims to raise ##awareness about linguistic equity in AI and utimately improve model performance and inclusivity for underrepresented languages##.
+This project aims to **raise awareness about linguistic equity in AI and utimately improve model performance and inclusivity for underrepresented languages**.
 We believe that every language embodies the culture, identity, and wisdom of its communicty and no language should be left behind in the age of AI.
 The original Tibetan Language Understanding Evaluation (TLUE) is a multiple-choice benchmark dataset designed to evaluate large language models' understanding of Tibetan-Chinese bilingual content across 67 academic subjects.
 The partially released dataset contains **670 questions** drawn from subjects ranging from agronomy to world history.
 This enhanced eval frame is built to measure model performance on handling Tibetan language and validate the groundtruth datasets.

 ### 1.2 The Answer Key Problem

-When evaluating multiple state-of-the-art models, we observed **systematic disagreement** between model answers and provided answer keys, with models frequently choosing the same "incorrect" answer.
+When evaluating multiple state-of-the-art models using TLUE, we observed **systematic disagreement** between model answers and provided answer keys, with models frequently choosing the same "incorrect" answer.
 This pattern suggested potential issues with the answer keys themselves rather than model failures.

 **Key observation**: When four independent models (two from Google, two from Anthropic) all select the same answer that differs from the provided key, this indicates high probability of answer key error.
 Human in the loop is required to further check those datasets.

 ### 1.3 Research Questions

 1. **How many answer keys are potentially incorrect?**
-2. **What are causes for those incorrect? translation quality? low resource language culture nuamce?**
+2. **What are causes for those incorrect? human errors? culture nuance lost in translation? or something else**
 3. **Can we develop an objective, bias-free method to identify problematic questions?**
 4. **How does answer key quality affect model performance measurement?**
 5. **What is the optimal data quality threshold for fair model comparison?**
 6. **Does using an LLM judge introduce systematic bias?**

 ---
 ## 2. Initial Model Evaluation

 ### 2.1 Models Evaluated